vimcar/backend-challenge/README.md

 #### Authorization
-- the user can access a protected resource only if he has been authenticated
+- the user can access a protected resource only if they have been authenticated
 - anonymous access to these resources may not be possible